 Money comes and goes as they say.
 It’s far more rewarding to watch the cents stack up in your bank account as opposed to seeing them depleted each month.
-Let’s face it, living from pay slip to pay slip every fortnight isn’t such a great feeling.
-As we live in a society of ‘buy now pay later’, spending habits can often spiral out of control.
+Let’s face it, living from pay check to pay check every fortnight isn’t such a great feeling.
+As we live in a society of ‘buy now pay later, spending habits can often spiral out of control.
 Follow our simple guide on how to budget in 10 easy steps.

 Start by checking how much money you have in your current account.
-You may already have a savings account setup, but could still use some help staying on budget.
-You’ll need to assess your current outgoings and prioritise on which items you can afford to cut your spending on.
+You may already have a savings account set up, but could still use some help staying on budget.
+You’ll need to assess your current outgoings and prioritise which items you can afford to cut your spending on.
 Substitute that cash being spent towards rash and unnecessary purchases, tally it up and have it directly deposited into a savings account or mutual fund.
-Wherever you decide to keep your savings, make sure you put the money into it every month – every extra dollar saved is better than spent.
+Wherever you decide to keep your savings, make sure you put the money into it every month – every extra dollar saved is better than spending.

 Psychology is everything if you tend to use a credit or debit card for everyday spending and you find it hard to keep on track of your spending habits.
 Instead, try taking out enough cash to last one week at a time.
 Make up your mind that the cash you have budgeted is assigned to things you can’t live without.
 It’s much easier to turn down an $80 pair of jeans when you don’t have the cash in your pocket instead of pulling out your credit card.

 Whether it’s alcohol, gambling or a penchant for shopping, if you do too much of either, you know how expensive bad habits can be.
 You don’t have to go 100% cold turkey on any of your guilty pleasures – whatever they might be.
 Just be conscious of how much you’re spending on unnecessary purchases.
 You’ll see the bills fall, but also feel your health and self-esteem improve in no time.
 Also, think about things like health care expenses, and you may become eligible for lower insurance premiums.